kevinegstorf/react-firebase-blog/blog.md

 vite-env.d.ts
 ```

-We will just delete all content in the `App.tsx` file and leave the rest for now, everthing will be updated in time.
+We will just delete all content in the `App.tsx` file and leave the rest for now, everything will be updated in time.
 create a `firebase` folder inside the `src` folder and give in an `index.ts` file.

 ## Configure Firebase in the React Project

-Now that you have a Firebase Project and a fresh new React boilerplate project, lets combine the two and start our app adventure.
+Now that you have a Firebase Project and a fresh new React boilerplate project, lets combine the two and start our app building adventure.
 Go back to the firebase console of your brand new project.

 Now select the button with closing brackets `</>`, this will take us to the place where we can create a web application.

 Now you can Register your app and think of a name for it.
 Leave the hosting checkbox empty for now we will talk about it later.
+and hit the register app button.

+The next step is to add the firebase SDK to our project that is where the index.ts file in the firebase folder is for that we created earlier.
+We will be using NPM so we can follow the steps that are presented in the firebase webpage.
-Next run the npm install command in the terminal on the root folder of your react project.
+so go over to the commandline the root folder of your react app and  run the npm install command.

 and run:
 `npm install firebase`